Applying Amazon’s Textract in E-Commerce applications – A game changer

-Here I’m listing some of the issues which can be found during penetration testing of web Applications and possible fixes.
+Here I’m listing some of the key issues which can be found during penetration testing of web Applications and possible fixes.

 Lack of proper Business Rule Validation at both client and server would open ways for this kind of attack where a malicious user can turn things in his favor.